edgeimpulse/example-custom-ml-block-scikit/README.md

-# Custom Scikit Learn ML block example for Edge Impulse
+# Custom scikit-learn ML block example for Edge Impulse

 This repository is an example on how to [add a custom learning block](https://docs.edgeimpulse.com/docs/adding-custom-transfer-learning-models) to Edge Impulse.
-This repository contains a small logistic regression model built with Scikit Learn, and an inference function written in [JAX](https://jax.readthedocs.io/en/latest/).
+This repository contains a small logistic regression model built with scikit-learn.

 As a primer, read the [Custom learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks) page in the Edge Impulse docs.

 > **Note on epochs**: You'll want a lot of training cycles (1,000+ or so) here.

-## Inference function in JAX?

-Custom ML blocks in Edge Impulse need to output TFLite files, which is not possible from scikit-learn.
-One way around this is by re-implementing the inference function using [JAX](https://jax.readthedocs.io/en/latest/), then compiling that down to TFLite.
-This is done in `minimal_predict_proba` in [train.py](train.py) and should be relatively straight forward for many scikit-learn functions.

-If you need help porting these functions, or if there's any TFLite ops in your final model that are not supported by the EON Compiler (so you cannot run on device), then please let us know on the [forums](https://forum.edgeimpulse.com).

 ## Running the pipeline